FirebirdSQL/jaybird/src/documentation/faq.md

 Which Java versions are supported?
 ----------------------------------

+Jaybird 5 supports Java 8, 11 and 17.
+Support for Java 9 and higher is
+limited to Java 8, 11, 17 and the most recent LTS version after Java 17 and the latest Java release.
+Currently, that means we support Java 8, 11, 17 and 19.

+Jaybird 5 is the last version to support Java 8 and 11, support will be dropped with Jaybird 6, raising the minimum supported version to Java 17.

 Jaybird 4 supports Java 7, 8, 11 and 17.
 Support for Java 9 and higher is
 limited to Java 8, 11, 17 and the most recent LTS version after Java 17 and the latest Java release.
 Currently, that means we support Java 8, 11, 17 and 19.

 Jaybird 4 is the last version to support Java 7, support will be dropped with Jaybird 5.
+Jaybird 4 is still maintained (at least until the end of 2023), but we recommend upgrading to Jaybird 5.

-Jaybird 3.0 supports Java 7 and 8 and has basic support for Java 9 and higher using the Java 8 version of the driver.
+Jaybird 3 supports Java 7 and 8 and has basic support for Java 9 and higher using the Java 8 version of the driver.
 Support for Java 9 and higher is limited to Java 11 and 17, but in practice Jaybird should work on all Java 9+ versions (versions after Java 17 have not been tested).
-Jaybird 3.0.12 is that last release of Jaybird 3.0, and is end-of-life.
-We recommend upgrading to Jaybird 4.
+Jaybird 3.0.12 is that last release of Jaybird 3, and is end-of-life.
+We recommend upgrading to Jaybird 5.

 Jaybird 2.2 supports Java 6, 7 and 8.
 Jaybird 2.2.15 is that last release of
 Jaybird 2.2, and is end-of-life.
-We recommend upgrading to Jaybird 4.
+We recommend upgrading to Jaybird 5.

 Jaybird 2.2.4 added basic support for Java 8 (JDBC 4.2), although not all JDBC 4.2 features are supported or fully implemented.